-1. The ACSM suggests you don’t need a fancy shoe—a neutral sneaker, with no extra arch support or rigid motion control features is the best choice.
-Too much cushioning isn’t ideal—runners should seek out a shoe with enough room in the forefoot that they can easily wiggle their toes, the new rules dictate.
+1. You don’t need a fancy shoe.
+In fact, a neutral sneaker, with no extra arch support or rigid motion control features is the best choice.
+Too much cushioning isn’t ideal.
+(It can throw off balance and your center of gravity.)
+Instead, look for shoes with enough room in the forefoot so you can wiggle your toes.
+Because fit over fancy features is key to preventing injuries.

-2. Another feature that the guide urges runners to examine is the height differential between the heel and toe of your shoe.
-While most sneakers have heels that sit 12 to 16 millimeters above the toe, the ACSM says that number should be no higher than 6 millimeters (1/4 inch).
+2. Look at the height difference between the heel and toe of your shoe.
+(Officially called the heel-to-toe drop.)
+Now, most sneakers have heels that sit 12 to 16 millimeters above the toe.
+But the ACSM says that number should be no higher than 6 millimeters (1/4 inch).
 The reason?
-Exaggerated heel elevations promote heel-strike landings, which can lead to a greater force of impact for runners.
-Leveling the toe and heel promotes a more cushioned mid-foot strike, better for preventing foot injuries.
+Exaggerated heel elevations promote heel-strike landings.
+And those may lead to a greater force of impact for runners.
+Leveling the toe and heel promotes a more cushioned mid-foot strike.
+And that's better for preventing foot injuries.

 Not about to stand in the shoe aisle with a measuring tape to pick out the best pair for your feet?
-Here are three suggestions for shoes that meet the ACSM’s standards: Nike’s Free Line sneakers offer shoes that have heel height differentials of 8, 6 and 4 millimeters; the Saucony Kinvara, with a heel-toe differential of just 4 millimeters; and the Altra Zero drop, which, as its name suggests, has no differential in height between toe and heel.
+Here are three suggestions for shoes that meet the ACSM’s standards.
+Nike’s Free Line sneakers offer shoes with heel height differentials of 8, 6 and 4 millimeters.
+The Saucony Kinvara has a heel-toe differential of 4 millimeters.
+And the Altra Zero drop, as its name suggests, has no differential in height between toe and heel.